Morocco - Formalities

 Speaking French is very helpful as it makes formalities much easier. also, having a ship's stamp (or any other stamp) is very useful as you have to fill in the same papers as a cargo ship.

 Health control is done by Santé Maritime and a complete maritime health declaration must be made.
-One must also clear with Immigration, who often keep passports until departure and will issue a shore pass.
+It is also necessary to clear with Immigration, who may keep passports until departure and will issue a shore pass.
 Crew lists are also useful; the list should also contain their occupation.

 Yachts must check in with the port captain and police at each port visited.
 Occasionally photographs may be taken of the boat and crew by officials.